 Dr. Chundru spent ten years as a Deputy Chief Medical Examiner and is the product of one of the nation’s best fellowship programs in Forensic Pathology.
-He is a sought-after lecturer and a published researcher, and he has been featured on television appearances with Dr. Sanjay Gupta, on A&E’s The First 48 Hours, and in local news interviews.
+He is a sought-after lecturer and he has been featured on television appearances with Dr. Sanjay Gupta, on A&E’s The First 48 Hours, and in local news interviews.
 He combines proficiency in his chosen profession and a strong ability to communicate in an evidence-based, clear, and authoritative manner throughout the complete medical malpractice investigation process.

 Working With a Medical Malpractice Expert Witness